 During this additional year, the student is employed by the sponsor company, at a salary equivalent to that of a new STFC postdoctoral fellow.
-STFC will contribute 50% of the salary costs incurred by the co-operating body (up to a maximum STFC contribution of £14,290).
+STFC will contribute 50% of the salary costs incurred by the co-operating body (up to a maximum STFC contribution of £14,250).
 Entry into the fourth year is dependent on the student demonstrating a level of achievement agreed in advance between the sponsor, the University and the student.
 STFC will not commence funding for the fourth year until the PhD thesis has been submitted.
 Details can be found here.